The Seychelles Blue Bond

 Photo by Kaja Reichardt / Unsplash

 Small island states depend heavily on the ocean for food, employment, and economic activity.
 At the same time, they face pressures on fisheries, coastal ecosystems, and public finances.
-These factors are connected but rarely managed within the same framework.
+These factors are connected but seldom managed within the same framework.

 In 2018, the government of Seychelles issued what is widely regarded as the first sovereign blue bond.
 The objective was to raise capital that could be directed toward fisheries management and marine conservation, while also linking that funding to specific policy commitments.

 Most government bonds are not tied to a particular use.
 The funds are raised and then allocated across a range of public spending.
 A blue bond is distinct in that the use of proceeds is defined in advance.
 The funds are directed toward ocean-related activities, and there are expectations around how those funds are applied and reported.
 Not all of these activities generate direct financial returns.
-In many cases, the objective is to support the long-term management of natural systems rather than to fund assets that produce immediate revenue.
+In many cases, the objective is to support the long-term management of natural systems, not to fund assets that produce immediate revenue.

 The Seychelles blue bond raised USD 15 million.
 As a small island state, Seychelles would typically face higher borrowing costs when raising funds in international markets.
 The structure included support from international institutions, including the World Bank and the Global Environment Facility.
 The World Bank provided a partial guarantee, which reduced the risk for investors and made it possible for Seychelles to borrow on more favourable terms.
 Concessional funding from the Global Environment Facility further lowered the overall cost.
 The proceeds were directed through a national financing mechanism to support fisheries management and marine conservation, covering activities such as improving governance, expanding protected areas, and strengthening monitoring.
 The use of funds was tied to specific objectives, and reporting was required to show how the money was being applied.